GigaSpaces-ProfessionalServices/gs-dev-training/README.md

 and reduce the result to a total sum which represents the current profit of BillBuddy.
 You can use the previous distributed task example as a reference.

-15.3.1	Expand the BillBuddyCurrentProfitDistributedExecutorproject and examine the files:
+15.3.1	Expand the BillBuddyCurrentProfitDistributedExecutor project and examine the files:

         ProcessServiceAmountFinder
         ProcessServiceAmountTask